 McKay began her exploration of teaching techniques beyond the lectern when she first discovered the immersive role-playing pedagogy, Reacting to the Past, in 2006.
 In 2007, she first used the Reacting to the Past in her courses, and in 2011 was elected to the Reacting Consortium board.
 In 2012 she was named the Outreach Committee chair, moderating the closed Facebook group to support other faculty in teaching with Reacting.
 She led the Reacting Consortium Board as chair from 2016 to 2017.
 She has written several articles on Reacting to the Past and its role in active learning.
-Her Reacting to the Past game, Modernism vs. Traditionalism: Art in Paris, 1888-89, co-written with Nicolas W. Proctor and Michael A. Marlais, has been used by over forty instructors nationwide and internationally.
-Art in Paris will be published by the University of North Carolina Press in 2018.
+Her Reacting to the Past game, Modernism vs. Traditionalism: Art in Paris, 1888-89, co-written with Nicolas W. Proctor and Michael A. Marlais, has been used by over forty instructors nationwide and internationally and was published by the University of North Carolina Press in 2018.

 Prior to arriving at McDaniel College, McKay taught for four years at the Savannah College of Art and Design in Savannah, GA, which was her first teaching assignment after receiving her Ph.D. in Art History from the University of Virginia.
 Her specialization is in early Christian and Byzantine art.
 Her dissertation examined the image of the Ancient of Days in illustrated Byzantine manuscripts.
 She holds a M.A. from the University of Virginia and a B.A. from Colby College.

 McKay travels often and recently visited Greece and France.
 She enjoys reading in her spare time, as well as running, yoga, and painting.